Latvian Prime Minister Krisjanis Karins set to benefit from hardline stance on Ukraine war

 Petravica admits that, unfortunately, cases of Russophobia can be seen amid the war.

 “During meetings with people living in the proximity of the border with Russia, I was met with understandable resentment stemming from them being called the grandchildren of occupants, regardless of them being Latvian patriots and even serving in the national land guard, just because they primarily speak Russian.
 There exist stereotypes and thus hate against Russian speakers.
-It would be an exaggeration to say Russophobia is prevalent, nevertheless some manifestations of it can undoubtably be seen,” the lawmaker said.
+It would be an exaggeration to say Russophobia is prevalent; nevertheless, some manifestations of it can undoubtably be seen,” the lawmaker said.

 Many Latvians have still not made up their mind, amid widespread apathy.
 10.4% of those surveyed said they had no intention of voting at all and 23.7% said they remained undecided.